AntonRize/WILL/README.md

 **[Explore the model with the interactive cosmology calculator](https://antonrize.github.io/WILL/2-input-cosmology.html)**

-*Results above are not an isolated trick, but a natural consequence of a more fundamental framework derived from a single hypothesis:*
+*Results above are not an isolated trick, but a natural consequence of a more fundamental framework derived from a single Principle:*

-## Fundamental Hypothesis
+## Foundational Principle

 $$\boxed{SPACETIME \equiv ENERGY}$$

-From this single hypothesis, without free parameters, we derive:
+From this single principle, without free parameters, we derive:

 ### Part I: Relativistic Foundations
 <details>